Barcode items of varying weight

-GS1 barcodes make it possible to transfer information quickly and securely from things to computers.
-They are used all over the world to label, for example, consumer packaging, cases and pallets.
-This information is for you who are going to number and barcode label items with variable weight, for example meat, fish, cheese, fruit and vegetables.
+GS1 barcodes enable the quick and secure transfer of information from physical objects to computers.
+They are used all over the world to label items such as consumer packaging, cases, and pallets.
+This information is for those who need to number and barcode variable measure trade items, for example, meat, fish, cheese, fruit, and vegetables.

-Consumer packages with variable weight is often sold at a price based on kilogram.
-In order to be able to price each package individually, it must be numbered with a variable weight number and marked with the barcode EAN-13.
+Consumer packages with varying weights are often sold at a price based on the kilogram.
+In order to be able to price each package individually, it must be numbered with an RCN (Restricted Circulation Number) and labeled with the barcode EAN-13.
 The price is calculated using the item’s kilo price and the weight of the package.

-Consumer items with variable weights, for example meat, fish and cheese, are numbered with a national variable weight number and marked with the barcode EAN-13.
-For items with variable weight, you need to order both a GS1 Company prefix and a GS1 Variable Weight Prefix.
+Consumer items with varying weights, for example, meat, fish, and cheese, are numbered with a national RCN and labeled with the barcode EAN-13.
+For items with varying weights, you need to order both a GS1 Company Prefix and a GS1 Variable Weight Prefix.

 Label the consumer package

-Once you have created a variable weight number and numbered your consumer packages, then mark them with the EAN-13 barcode.
+Once you have created an RCN and numbered your consumer packages, you can mark them with the EAN-13 barcode.

-A variable weight number is national, which means that a Swedish variable weight number can only be used in Sweden.
-If you are going to sell items with variable weight in another country, you must contact the GS1 organisation in the country where you are going to sell the items.
-They can give you a variable weight number that applies in the country in question.
+An RCN is national, which means that a Swedish RCN can only be used in Sweden.
+If you are going to sell variable measure trade items in another country, you must contact the GS1 member organisation in the country where the items will be sold.
+They can provide you with an RCN that can be used in the country in question.

-Cases containing items with variable weight should be numbered with the GS1 item number GTIN (Global Trade Item Number), and not with a variable weight number.
-GTIN, as opposed to a variable weight number, is an item number that is unique throughout the world.
-You can therefore use the same GTIN on the outer package regardless to which country the item will be sold.
+Cases containing items with varying weights should be numbered with the GS1 item number GTIN (Global Trade Item Number), and not with an RCN.
+GTIN, as opposed to an RCN, is a trade item number that is unique throughout the world.
+You can therefore use the same GTIN on the outer package regardless of which country the item will be sold in.

 Number cases

-Cases containing items with variable weight should be numbered with the item number GTIN-14.
+Cases containing items with varying weights should be numbered with the item number GTIN-14.
 Keep in mind that the first digit in GTIN-14, that is, the logistic variant, should always be 9.

 Label the outer packaging

-Outer packages containing items with variable weight must be marked with the barcode GS1-128.
-The barcode can carry additional information and should contain both the GTIN and weight of the outer package, but can also contain batch number and a date, for example best before date.
+Outer packages containing items with varying weights must be marked with the barcode GS1-128.
+The barcode can carry additional information and should contain both the GTIN and weight of the outer package, but can also contain batch number and a date, for example, best before date.

-An item that, for example is to be delivered to a deli counter and that won’t be read in a checkout point should not be marked with a variable weight number.
-These should be labeled in the same way as an outer package containing items with variable weight.
+An item that, for example, is to be delivered to a deli counter and that won’t be read in a checkout point should not be marked with an RCN.
+These should be labeled in the same way as an outer package containing items with varying weights.

 Pallets of varying weight

-A pallet containing items with variable weight should be numbered with a GS1 item number — a GTIN (Global Trade Item number).
-You do this to, for example, be able to distinguish a pallet of sliced entrecote from a pallet of sliced steak in the item database.
+A pallet containing items with varying weights should be numbered with a GS1 item number — a GTIN (Global Trade Item Number).
+You do this, for example, to be able to distinguish a pallet of sliced entrecote from a pallet of sliced steak in the item database.

 Number and barcode label the pallet